 “But ye, beloved, building up yourselves on your most holy faith, praying in the Holy Ghost, Keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.
 And of some have compassion, making a difference: And others save with fear, pulling them out of the fire; hating even the garment spotted by the flesh.
 Now unto him that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy, To the only wise God our Savior, be glory and majesty, dominion and power, both now and ever.
 Amen.” ~ Jude 1:20-25

 Having compassion, is waking up people to the fear that they should have for their own lives.
-Teaching people to “put away” the things that are hindering them, and more.
-We comprehend that we ourselves have been “pulled out of the fire” of sin and it’s controlling addictive power.
-And so we especially feel this burden to pull others out of the fire.
+Teaching people to “put away” the things that are hindering them.
+We comprehend that we ourselves have been “pulled out of the fire” of sin and its controlling addictive power.
+And so we especially feel this burden to pull others out of that same fire.